Hiking & Trekking

 Retezat Natural Park

-Retezat Natural Park is a pristine wilderness area located in the Southern Carpathians, known for its stunning glacial lakes and rugged mountain peaks.
-Designated as a national park, it is home to a wide variety of plant and animal species, including rare and endemic species.
-Hiking trails in Retezat Natural Park will lead you through serene landscapes and offer opportunities to spot wildlife and explore the park’s unique natural attractions, making it a top choice for nature enthusiasts.
-Click here to read more about Retezat Natural Park.
+Retezat Natural Park is a national park in the Southern Carpathians, known for its glacial lakes and rugged peaks, and for a mix of rare and endemic plants and animals.
+Trails in Retezat Natural Park cross quiet landscapes and pass several of the park's natural attractions, which makes it a strong choice for a slower, wildlife-focused trip.
+Read more on the Retezat Natural Park guide.

 “The Carpathian Mountains are not only known for their rugged beauty and breathtaking trails but also for their rich cultural heritage and historical significance.”